Corey Bailey

 The drive will still be just as busy working with the OS and software in use.

-matter.
-It can be IDE, SATA or SCSI, whichever is most convenient to connect to the
+interface really doesn’t matter.
+It can be IDE, SATA or SCSI, whichever is most

-computer’s motherboard.
-SATA drives have the fastest data rates but any of the
+convenient to connect to the computer’s motherboard.
+SATA drives have the fastest

-interfaces are fast enough for audio production.
-If you are recording and playing
+data rates but any of the interfaces are fast enough for good productivity.
+If you are

-video, audio with high track counts or high sample rates and bit depths, then I would
+recording and playing video, audio with high track counts or high sample rates and

-recommend using the latest SATA interface.
-IDE and SCSI interface drives may be
+bit depths, then I would recommend using the latest SATA interface.

-hard to find since they are obsolete.
+IDE and SCSI interface drives may be hard to find since they are obsolete.

 Laptop owners may need to use an external drive.
 Very few laptops allow for more